microsoft/SEAL/README.md

 # Microsoft SEAL

-Microsoft SEAL is an easy-to-use open-source homomorphic encryption library developed by researchers in the Cryptography Research group at Microsoft Research.
+Microsoft SEAL is an easy-to-use open-source ([MIT licensed](LICENSE)) homomorphic encryption library developed by the Cryptography Research group at Microsoft.
 Microsoft SEAL is written in modern standard C++ and has no external dependencies, making it easy to compile and run in many different environments.
+For more information about the Microsoft SEAL project, see [sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal).

-For more information about the Microsoft SEAL project, see [http://sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal).
+This document pertains to Microsoft SEAL version 3.3.0.
+Users of previous versions of the library should look at the [list of changes](Changes.md).

 # Contents
 - [Introduction](#introduction)